Frequently Asked Questions

 Vendors who wish to be removed from active status on the Centralized Master Bidders List or vendors whose company is no longer in business should fax a letter signed by an owner, partner or corporate officer stating that they wish to be removed or that the company is no longer in business.
 The fax should be sent to the attention of CMBL at 512-936-2625.

-- How can I determine if TPASS has received my payment for CMBL registration?
+- How can I determine if SPD has received my payment for CMBL registration?

 - What are NIGP Codes?